cslarsen/lyn/README.rst

 =======================================

-Lyn provides Python bindings for GNU Lightning, the light-weight just-in-time (JIT) compiler that translated to native machine code.
+Lyn provides Python bindings for GNU Lightning, the light-weight just-in-time (JIT) compiler that translates to native machine code.

 The code is hosted on https://github.com/cslarsen/lyn/ and is installable from https://pypi.python.org/pypi/lyn/.